 In a zero maze test, you are of course interested in how much time the animal spends in the open versus the closed-off sections of the maze.
 EthoVision XT allows you to specify these zones from the video images of your test arena.
-Later, variables can be coupled with these zones, giving you the results you need, such as percentage of time spent in open quadrants, latency to first open section entry, etc.
+Later, variables can be coupled with these zones, giving you parameters such as percentage of time spent in open quadrants, latency to first open section entry, and more.

-In addition to center-point tracking, EthoVision XT is able to detect and track the nose point and tail base of mice and rats.
-This allows for the accurate measurement of animal position, enabling you to discriminate between the animal only poking its nose around the corner or moving its entire body into one of the open sections of the zero maze.
+EthoVision XT detects the center point, tail base, and nose point of your rat or mouse, allowing for an accurate measurement of position that enables you to discriminate between the subject only poking its nose around the corner or moving its entire body into one of the open sections of the zero maze.

-It also allows EthoVision XT to automatically detect behaviors such as body elongation – characteristic of the stretch-attend posture that is often considered a response to an environment that incites both fear/anxiousness and curiosity.
+Detecting multiple body points also allows EthoVision XT to automatically detect behaviors such as body elongation – a characteristic of the stretch-attend posture that is often considered a response to an environment that incites both fear/anxiousness and curiosity.